-The Plan was amended effective January 1, 2019 to allow participants to makeafter-tax contributions to the Plan and this amendment is intended to meet the requirements of a qualified Roth contribution program as defined in Code Section 402A.
+The Plan was amended effective January 1, 2019 to allow participants to make after tax contributions to the Plan and this amendment is intended to meet the requirements of a qualified Roth contribution program as defined in Code Section 402A.

 Subject to limitations imposed by law, participants may elect to contribute up to 50% of their eligible pay on apre-tax and/or Roth basis.
 Eligible pay generally includes salary, overtime, first year commissions and bonuses.
-The maximum allowable aggregate (combined pre-tax and Roth) participant contribution under the Code was \$19,000 per individual for 2019.
+The maximum allowable aggregate (combined pre-tax and Roth) participant contribution under the Code was \$19,500 and \$19,000 per individual for 2020 and 2019, respectively.
 Participants reaching age 50 or older by the end of the Plan year may also elect to make additional catch-up contributions to the Plan on a pre-tax and/or Roth basis subject to IRS limits.
 The Company makes matching contributions equal to 100% of the first 4% of eligible pay contributed by an eligible participant and 50% of the next 2% of eligible pay contributed by an eligible participant for such Plan year, provided that the Company's matching contribution for an eligible participant does not exceed 5% of a participant's eligible pay for the Plan year.

-The Company also makes annual supplemental contributions, based upon each participant's eligible pay.
+The Company also makes additional annual supplemental contributions, based upon each participant's eligible pay.
 For most employees, the annual supplemental contribution is a flat 3% of eligible pay.
-Certain participants eligible (as of December 31, 2015) for annual supplemental contributions in the range of 4% to 6% of eligible pay will generally continue to receive that contribution rate through December 31, 2020 before converting to a flat 3% of eligible pay effective January 1, 2021.
-Supplemental contributions are invested as directed by the Company (see note 4).
+Certain participants enrolled in the Plan as of December 31, 2015 that met specific age and service requirements and were eligible for annual supplemental contributions in the range of 4% to 6% of eligible pay generally continued to receive that contribution rate through December 31, 2020 before converting to a flat 3% of eligible pay effective January 1, 2021.
+Supplemental contributions are nonparticipant-directed investments that are invested as directed by the Company (see note 4).